 The Potrero HOPE SF site consists of 39 acres (including streets) and is located on the southern and eastern slopes of Potrero Hill.
-The site, currently known as Potrero Terrace and Potrero Annex features Case Report Hearing Date: October 22, 2015 CASE NO. 2010.0515ETZ Potrero HOPE SF Master Plan Project

-61 low slung buildings that are constructed perpendicular to the site's steep slopes.
-The site's streets diverge from the typical Potrero Hill street grid and cross the site at a diagonal creating four very large lots.
-The project's existing buildings, streets, and block pattern are a striking departure from surrounding neighborhood.
+The site, currently known as Potrero Terrace and Potrero Annex features 61 low slung buildings that are constructed perpendicular to the site's steep slopes.
+The site's streets diverge from the typical Potrero Hill street grid and cross the site at a diagonal creating four very large lots with underutilized open space.
+The site's existing buildings, streets, and block pattern are a striking departure from surrounding neighborhood.
 This, along with the lack of typical street and pedestrian connectivity make the existing development feel disconnected from the rest of the neighborhood and City.

-As a HOPE SF project, this proposal aims to remedy this.
-The Project includes demolishing all existing 620 units, and vacating portions of the right of way that currently cross the site diagonally and building new streets that would better continue the existing street grid.
+As a HOPE SF project, this proposal aims to vastly improve the site from it's current dilapidated and isolated condition.
+The Potrero HOPE SF Master Plan project ("Project") includes demolishing all existing 620 units, and vacating portions of the right of way that currently cross the site diagonally and building new streets that would better continue the existing street grid.
 The Project would transform the four existing super blocks into about 19 new fine-grained blocks, add one major new park along with several smaller parks, plazas and pedestrian ways throughout.
 The site would feature a new "Main Street" along a newly established segment of 24th Street; this new segment of 24th Street would be aligned with commercial and community uses, and parks and open space.

-At completion the Potrero HOPE SF would include up to 1,700 units, including Housing Authority replacement units, and a mix of additional affordable units (approximately 335 units at varying levels of affordability) and market rate units (approximately 661 units).
+At completion, the Project would include up to 1,700 units, including Housing Authority replacement units (approximately 606 units), and a mix of additional affordable units (approximately 335 units at varying levels of affordability) and market rate units (approximately 661 units).
 New buildings would provide a consistent street wall with "eyes-on-the-street" active ground floor treatment.
 A variety of building types including individual townhomes, small apartment buildings and larger corridor apartment buildings would be constructed throughout.
 Approximately 1,150 parking spaces would be provided for the units largely below grade.
+Approximately 15,000 gsf of retail, and 30,000 gsf of community-serving uses is also proposed.

 The public realm would be enhanced with improved connectivity to the existing street grid, continuing Arkansas, and Texas Streets where they currently dead end, and adding two new east-west streets.
-The Plan calls for pedestrian ways along Connecticut, 23rd, and elsewhere where the grade is too steep for vehicular traffic.
+The Project calls for pedestrian ways along Connecticut, 23rd, and elsewhere where the grade is too steep for vehicular traffic.

-The project would be constructed in at least three main phases over at least 10 years.
-Phasing timing would be contingent on market forces and the availability of financing.
+The Project would be constructed in at least three main phases over at least 10 years.
+The timing of the phases will be contingent on market forces and the availability of financing.